MSc Geographical Information Science

 This module will explore the theory and principles of landscape ecology and the spatial techniques available to test, demonstrate and put into practice these principles.

 Students will explore ecological data (habitat, species and topographic) across a range of spatial contexts and explore the effect of landscape configuration, land-use and land-cover combinations, on biogeographical patterns, ecological functions and species distribution.
-This will be done through the application of spatial techniques such as density functions, multi-spectral image classification, as well as through computational landscape ecology metrics and network analyses.
+This will be done through the application of spatial techniques such as density functions, point patern analysis and graph theory, as well as through computational landscape ecology metrics and analyses.

 Aims